macalinao/preston/README.md

 app.use('/api', restifier.middleware());
 ```

 This will create a middleware that will be used by Express.

+### Namespace Collision
 In the case of namespace collision, routes are handled sequentially by Express.
 Declare your custom routes
 before using the middleware.
 For example:

 ```